cose-wg/HPKE/draft-ietf-cose-hpke.md

 HPKE relies on a source of randomness to be available on the device.
-Additionally, with the two layer structure the CEK is randomly generated and the it MUST be ensured that the guidelines for random number generations are followed.
+Additionally, with the two layer structure the CEK is randomly generated and the it MUST be ensured that the guidelines in {{RFC8937}} for random number generations are followed.

 HPKE in Base mode does not offer authentication as part of the HPKE KEM.
 In this case COSE constructs like COSE_Sign, COSE_Sign1, COSE_MAC, or COSE_MAC0 can be